cosmos/sdk-tutorials/academy/4-my-own-chain/gas-meter.md

 <HighlightBox type="synopsis">

-Make sure you have all you need before proceeding:
+Make sure you have everything you need before proceeding:

 * You understand the concept of gas.
 * Have Go installed.